Woolworths Group

 • Create space for all team members to be heard and to provide feedback

-When you notice someone is struggling, this framework gives you a simple structure.
 It is not about having all the answers.
 It is about showing up, listening, and helping them take a practical next step.
 It is not your role to be a psychologist or counsellor.
-Your job is to notice, ask, listen, and connect people to the right support.
+Your job is to notice, ask, listen, and connect people to the right support if needed.

 Open the conversation in a genuine, low-pressure way